cozy/cozy-flagship-app/README.md

 2. Application blocked on the Splashscreen

 Verify that the Cozy you are login into is using the last version of `cozy-home`, and try again

+3. Error on app `Tried to register two views with the same name RCTIndexInjectionWebView`

+This may happen after development's HotReload occurs.
+When encountered just restart the app.
+This should not happen on production.